slonkazoid/bingus-blog/README.md

 most just ping me on discord with feature requests, but if your request is non-trivial, please create an issue [here](https://git.slonk.ing/slonk/bingus-blog/issues).

+## Blagging

+you've scrolled this far. you deserve to know [the truth](https://git.slonk.ing/slonk/blag).